johannschopplich/nuxt-gtag/README.md

   modules: ['nuxt-gtag'],

   gtag: {
-    // The Google Analytics 4 property ID to use for tracking
+    // The Google Analytics 4 property IDs to use for tracking
-    id: 'G-XXXXXXXXXX',
+    id: ['G-XXXXXXXXXX', 'AW-YYYYYY'],
     // Additional configuration for the Google Analytics 4 property
     config: {
       page_title: 'My Custom Page Title'